drhsqlite/pikchr/doc/userman.md

             then to C1.s
 ~~~~~

-By giving symbolic names to the box and cylinder, the arrow path
+By giving symbolic names to the box (B1) and cylinder (C1), the arrow path
 description is simplified.
 Furthermore, if the ellipse gets changed
 into another cylinder, the arrow still refers to the correct cylinder.

-Note that the indentation of the lines following each symbolic name
+The indentation of the lines following each symbolic name
-above is syntactically unimportant - it serves only to improve human
+above is syntactically unimportant: it serves only to improve human
 readability.
+Nevertheless, this is typical coding style for Pikchr
+and PIC before it.

 # Layout Of Block Objects

 For lines (and arrows and splines), you have to specify a path that the line
 follows, a path that might involve multiple bends and turns.
 Defining the location
-of block objects is easier.
-You just provide a single location to place
+of block objects is easier: you just provide a single location to place
 the object.
 Ideally, you should place the object relative to some other
 object, of course.

-Let's say you have box and you want to position a circle 2 centimeters to the
+Let's say you have box, and you want to position a circle 2 centimeters to the
 right of that box.
 You simply use an "`at`" attribute on the circle to tell it
 to position itself 2 cm to the right of the box: